-covers conventional goods as well.
-In that sense, art 7 of the proposed directive looks at digitalisation from another angle than that of product nature: it takes account of digital methods of distribution.
+The proposal for a new Product Liability Directive adds new defendants to the existing ones.
+They are recruited from the group of intermediaries that organise and conduct trade on the internet.
+In adding them to the group of responsible parties, their liability is not at all limited to the distribution of digital products, but rather covers conventional goods as well.
+In that sense, Art 7 of the proposed directive looks at digitisation from another angle than that of product nature: it takes account of digital methods of distribution.

-Article 7(3) Proposal on Product Liability establishes the so-called fulfilment service provider as a liability subject and potential defendant on equal footing with importers of defective products.
-The role of the fulfilment service provider is new to product liability but already familiar from product safety law.
-It was introduced into the latter by art 3 No 11 of Regulation 2019/1020 on market surveillance and compliance of products.74 Liability of the fulfilment service provider requires that the manufacturer of the defective product is established outside the EU and that neither the importer of the defective product nor an authorised representative of the manufacturer are established within the EU.
+Art 7(3) Proposal on Product Liability establishes the so-called fulfilment service provider as a liability subject and potential defendant on equal footing with importers of defective products.
+The role of fulfilment service provider is new to product liability but already familiar from product safety law.
+It was introduced into the latter by Art 3 No. 11 of Regulation 2019/1020 on market surveillance and compliance of products.74 Liability of the fulfilment service provider requires that the manufacturer of the defective product is established outside the Union and that neither the importer of the defective product nor an authorised representative of the manufacturer are established within the EU.
 In effect, this provision targets products manufactured outside the EU that are then offered to buyers within the European internal market directly, without the help of an importer based inside the EU.
-If, for example, the seller is domiciled in Shenzhen, China, and offers products through a digital platform based in Hong Kong, the only responsible party art 3 of the current Directive can offer is the manufacturer.
+If, for example, the seller is domiciled in Shenzhen, China, and offers products through a digital platform based in Hong Kong, the only responsible party Art 3 of the current Directive can offer is the manufacturer.
 This means that the victim has to seek out the manufacturer and his address in order to sue him.
-Article 7(3) was designed to change this by holding the fulfilment service provider responsible.
-Article 4(14) of the proposed directive defines the role of fulfilment service provider as any natural or legal person which offers, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing or dispatching of products belonging to others.
+Art 7(3) was designed to change this by holding the fulfilment service provider responsible.
+Art 4(14)of the proposed directive defines the role of fulfilment service provider as any natural or legal person which offers, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing or dispatching of products belonging to others.
 Postal, parcel delivery and freight transport services remain excluded.
 It is not entirely clear whether fulfilment services must necessarily be carried out within the internal market and whether the fulfilment service provider must have its registered office or an establishment within the EU.
 The requirement of a seat within the EU is not spelled out explicitly, but implicitly, as it seems.
-To require a close connection to the internal market would be in line with the logic of putting the fulfilment service provider on an equal footing with an EU importer, who must be established in the Union as a matter of course (art 4(13) of the Proposal).75
+To require a close connection to the internal market would be in line with the logic of putting the fulfilment service provider on an equal footing with an EU importer, who must be established in the Union as a matter of course (Art 4(13) Proposal on Product Liability).75